jacebenson/cedar/docs/docs/tutorial/chapter2/routing-params.md

 </TabItem>
 </Tabs>

 Okay, we're getting closer.
 Still, where will that `$id` come from?
-Redwood has another trick up its sleeve.
+Cedar has another trick up its sleeve.
 Whenever you put a route param in a route, that param is automatically made available to the page that route renders.
 Which means we can update `ArticlePage` to look like this:

 <Tabs groupId="js-ts">
 <TabItem value="js" label="JavaScript">